quickapps/docs/en/developers/field-api.rst

 Field API
 #########

-NOTE
-    Field API is built on top of EAV API, so please consider reading :doc:`EAV API documentation <eav-api>` before continue.
+Field API is built on top of :doc:`EAV API <eav-api>`.

-Field API is built on top of EAV API.
 They both work pretty similar as they both allows to attach additional information to tables.
 However, the main difference between this two APIs is that Field API allows you to create more complex data structures; it was designed to control every aspect of the information being